DevWars/stream-status-bot/README.md

 [![NPM](https://nodei.co/npm/devwars-reddit-bot.png?compact=true)](https://www.npmjs.com/package/devwars-reddit-bot)

+When a new tag is created, the current state of this repo gets published to NPM using GitLab CI (https://gitlab.com/dpeukert/devwars-reddit-bot).

 ## Instructions
 1. `npm i`
 2. Fill in the `config.json` file
 3. Set up a cron: ```*/5 * * * * node /path/to/bot.js```

 ## Changelog

+12\.
+7. 2018 - 2.1.2 - pinned dependencies

 20\.
 6. 2018 - 2.1.1 - fixed a crash caused by no upcoming games, updated dependency